guptayush2112/3T1D_Capacitorless_DRAM/README.md

 # Tools Used:

 <b>• Synopsys Custom Compiler:</b></br>
-&emsp;The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
+The Synopsys Custom Compiler™ design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
 As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
 To know more about the tool, kindly refer to: https://www.synopsys.com/implementation-and-signoff/custom-design-platform/custom-compiler.html

 <p align="center">
   <img src="Project Images/custom_compiler_img.jpg"></br>